it-incubator/musicfun-react-all-stacks/README.md

 ## Contributing

----

-Please refer to our CONTRIBUTING.md guide to learn about our development process, how to propose bugfixes
+Please refer to our [Contributing guide](CONTRIBUTING.md) to learn about our development process, how to propose bugfixes

 ### Happy hacking 🚀